| Note: Large images and

 in addition to swelling, tenderness, and possibly deformity at the

+fracture site.
 Isolated fractures of the middle

 ulna may result from direct trauma and are termed nightstick fractures.